-Marketing strategies are even more difficult to develop than they are to understand, which is why many nonprofits look to partner with agencies like Prosper Strategies for help.
-When a client turns to us for assistance, we spend a great deal of time getting to know them, learning about their goals, and digging into whether our expertise is well-suited to help them solve their problems and make the decisions that need to be made.
+Marketing strategies are even more difficult to develop than they are to understand, which is why many nonprofits look to partner with agencies like Prosper Strategies for help making their most important strategic decisions related to marketing and developing the plans that codify those strategies.
+When a client comes to us looking for a marketing strategy partnership, we first spend a great deal of time getting to know them, learning about their goals, and digging into whether our expertise is well-suited to help them solve their problems and make the decisions that need to be made.
 Then, if we’ve determined it makes sense to move forward, we typically structure our strategy engagements as short-term projects that last anywhere from three months to a year.
 The most common types of strategy partnerships we engage in include:

 - Brand Strategy

 At the conclusion of every strategy project, we aim to leave an organization better than we found it.
 More specifically, our goal (no matter what type of strategy we’re developing) is to ensure our clients are at least one step closer to achieving their visions as a result of the work we do together.

 But for that to happen, there are certain prerequisites required to make a strategy engagement successful.
 Here’s what a successful marketing strategy partnership looks like (and how to improve your chances of success if you embark on one).

 A Successful Marketing Strategy Partnership Begins With a Strong Relationship